The Centre and teaching methods

 The Centre

-Teaching at the Centre emphasises challenge-based, collaborative learning which allows students to draw upon their subject specialism while collaborating in multidisciplinary teams to deliver new and innovative solutions to a given real-world challenge.
+Teaching at the Centre emphasises challenge-based, collaborative learning which allows students to draw upon their subject specialism while working in multidisciplinary teams to deliver new and innovative solutions to a given real-world challenge.

 Throughout the programme students work in collaboration with a wide range of industry partners who set live challenges, providing students with the opportunity to gain experience and build a project portfolio.

 For those interested in the entrepreneurial route, the Centre is a place to grow ideas while being surrounded by a network of industry mentors with connections to investors who are ready to support ideas.
-Just ask fourth-year Innovation students Konstantina and Roman who received a start-up grant and membership to an SETSquared incubator.
+Just ask fourth-year Innovation students Konstantina and Roman who received a start-up grant and membership of a SETSquared incubator.

 Teaching methods